vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newMarket_json_overview.md

      // Constant liquidity fee used when using the constant fee method. (string)
      feeConstant: "0.00005",
     },
+    // Liquidity monitoring parameters.
+    liquidityMonitoringParameters: {
+     // Specifies parameters related to target stake calculation.
+     targetStakeParameters: {
+      timeWindow: "3600",
+      scalingFactor: 10
+     },
+     // Specifies the triggering ratio for entering liquidity auction. (string)
+     triggeringRatio: "",
+     // Specifies by how many seconds an auction should be extended if leaving the auction were to trigger a liquidity auction. (string)
+     auctionExtension: "0"
+    },
     // Mark price configuration.
     markPriceConfiguration: {
      // Decay weight used for calculation of mark price.